ibm-blockchain-wsc/ImmersionWorkshop/docs/vscode-part2.md

             transaction from the command line interface as well as the VSCode user interface.
-We will also issue another paper from Isabella's perspective and then invoke a series of transactions to buy and redeem the paper from Balaji.
+We will also issue another paper from Isabella's perspective and then invoke a series of transactions from Balaji's perspective to buy and redeem the paper.

 -   Lab Cleanup: